 The CFO should review and approve all financial statements and supporting schedules.
-Both the preparer and the CFO should sign financial reports upon completion.
+Both the preparer and the CFO, area superintendent or designee should sign financial reports upon completion.

-The complete and final set of financial statements should include any supplemental schedules described above and, after approval by the CFO, should be distributed to the following individuals:
+The complete and final set of financial statements should include any supplemental schedules described above and, after approval by the CFO or designee, should be distributed to the following individuals: